 For example, a person may want a 20-year term combined with whole life insurance or universal life insurance to offer cheap coverage for their family while building tax-free income for retirement in a permanent policy.

 The life insurance company may not payout if you die while participating in a crime or doing something illegal.
 In addition, committing suicide within the first two years of owning the policy may prevent the provider from paying out.

 Not paying your premiums on time will also explain why a policy will not pay the death benefit.

 Any hint of insurance fraud will trigger the provider not to pay beneficiaries.

 Are payouts taxed?

 Generally, the life insurance death benefit you get when somebody dies is not counted as income.
 That means you don’t have to report the tax-free proceeds.
-But if you get any interest on the money, that is counted as part of your annual income, and you should report it as such.
+But if you get any interest on the money, that is counted as part of your annual income, and you should report it.